 - connection to their father’s name (Johnson, Donaldson).

 This last style, called patronymics, was popular when surnames first came into wide use in the highlands in the 16th century.
 In this practice, members of a generation took their surnames from their father’s Christian names.
 For example, a father named David would have a son called Thomas Davidson, whose son would be called William Thomson, whose son would be John Williamson.
-The process becomes confusing when you find that your MacDonald forbear was the son of Donald Campbell.

 Gradually (and not until the 20th century in the Northern Isles), the patronymic system was replaced by the adoption of a fixed family name taken from an ancestral figure, or namefather.
 For example, the McGregors decided to take their name from an ancestor who lived in the 9th century: Gregor, brother of King Kenneth MacAlpine.